kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 or stand-alone.
 In either version, it doesn't require any configuration or extra code to run, and in both cases, the network provides one IP address per pod - as is standard for Kubernetes.

-## IPv4/IPv6 dual stack
+## IPv4/IPv6 dual-stack

 {{< feature-state state="alpha" >}}

-If you enable IPv4/IPv6 dual stack networking for you Kubernetes cluster, the cluster will support the simultaneous assignment of both IPv4 and IPv6 addresses.
+If you enable IPv4/IPv6 dual-stack networking for you Kubernetes cluster, the cluster will support the simultaneous assignment of both IPv4 and IPv6 addresses.

 ### Supported Features

-Enabling IPv4/IPv6 dual stack on your Kubernetes cluster provides the following features:
+Enabling IPv4/IPv6 dual-stack on your Kubernetes cluster provides the following features:

-   * Dual stack Pod networking (a single IPv4 and IPv6 address assignment per Pod)
+   * Dual-stack Pod networking (a single IPv4 and IPv6 address assignment per Pod)
    * IPv4 and IPv6 enabled Services (must be only of a single address family)
    * Kubenet multi address family support (IPv4 and IPv6)
    * Pod off-cluster egress routing (eg. the Internet) via both IPv4 and IPv6 interfaces

 ### Prerequisites

-The following prerequisites are needed in order to utilize IPv4/IPv6 dual stack Kubernetes clusters:
+The following prerequisites are needed in order to utilize IPv4/IPv6 dual-stack Kubernetes clusters:

    * Kubernetes 1.16 or later
-   * Provider support for dual stack networking (Cloud provider or otherwise must be able to provide Kubernetes nodes with routable IPv4/IPv6 network interfaces)
+   * Provider support for dual-stack networking (Cloud provider or otherwise must be able to provide Kubernetes nodes with routable IPv4/IPv6 network interfaces)
    * Kubenet network plugin
    * Kube-proxy running in mode IPVS

-### Enable IPv4/IPv6 dual stack
+### Enable IPv4/IPv6 dual-stack

-To enable IPv4/IPv6 dual stack, enable the `IPv6DualStack` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for the relevant components of your cluster, and set dual-stack cluster network assignments:
+To enable IPv4/IPv6 dual-stack, enable the `IPv6DualStack` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for the relevant components of your cluster, and set dual-stack cluster network assignments:

    * kube-controller-manager:
       * `--feature-gates="IPv6DualStack=true"`